-After you have been rear-ended, one of the most important things you can contact the authorities and seek medical attention.
+After you have been rear-ended in Cobb County, one of the most important things you can contact the authorities and seek medical attention.

-Once you are stable, be sure to contact a lawyer for guidance and support.
+Once you are stable, be sure to contact a rear-end accident lawyer for guidance and support.

 Even a rear-end accident with seemingly minor damage to the vehicles could still produce severe injuries for drivers and passengers.